-Class rank and Grade Point Equivalence (GPA).
 Class rank-a measure based on a student's GPA-is a clear indicator of where a student stands academically in relation to his or her classmates.
 A student's GPA is based upon the number of courses, level of difficulty, and grades received during his or her academic career.
 Class rank is given strong consideration in college acceptances and in the awarding of scholarships.